coldsilk/docker-qbittorrentvpn/README.md

 <h2 id="run_from_docker_registry">Run container from Docker registry</h2>

-The container is available from the Docker registry and this is the simplest way to get it
-To run the container use this command, with additional parameters, please refer to the Variables, Volumes, and Ports section:
+The container is available from the Docker registry.
+To run the container use the below command.
+For additional parameters, please [read below](#variables_volumes_ports).

 ```
 $ docker run  -d \